-Paltrow is merely the latest in a long line of such renaissance men and women.
-And, as Billboard's Women in Music celebration showcased, Lea Michele and the rest of the "Glee" cast are combining music and acting like few others before.
+Paltrow is merely the latest in a long line of such renaissance men and women, while the Glee cast is combining music and acting like few others before.
 The troupe has totaled 97 Hot 100 hits in the past 18 months.

 Jennifer Love Hewitt

 The film and TV star reached the Pop Airplay chart in 1999 with "How Do I Deal" (No. 36) and in 2002 with "Barenaked" (No. 35), the latter cut the title song from her fourth album.

 Bo Duke of The Dukes of Hazzard sped to 17 Hot Country Songs hits between 1981 and 1987, including four No. 1s.